ingmarboeschen/JATSdecoderEvaluation/Check_statcheck/README.md

-The *statcheck* package is flawed by design and is not a valid spell checker for statistical results in scientific reports.
+*statcheck* is flawed by design and no valid spell checker.
 ==================================
 Böschen, Ingmar (submitted 2013).